Russia deploying coronavirus disinformation to sow panic in West, EU document says

 “We’re talking again about some unfounded allegations which in the current situation are probably the result of an anti-Russian obsession,” said Peskov.

-The EU document cited examples from Lithuania to Ukraine.
+The EU document cited examples from Lithuania to Ukraine, including false claims that a U.S. soldier deployed to Lithuania was infected and hospitalised.
 It said that on social media, Russian state-funded, Spanish-language RT Spanish was the 12th most popular news source on coronavirus between January and mid-March, based on the amount of news shared on social media.

 The EEAS declined to comment directly on the report.